Cellpinda-Coin/cellpinda-blockchain/README.md

 permissioned blockchains, that is, blockchains with the known set of blockchain infrastructure providers.

-This is the main Exonum repository that includes
+This is the main Cellpinda blockchain repository that includes

 * [Exonum core library](exonum/README.md).
 * [Exonum testing framework](testkit/README.md).